Skip to main content

 - Instance type: p2i.6xlarge

-1. In the KakaoCloud Console > Beyond Storage Service > File Storage, click [Create instance].
+1. From the KakaoCloud console, go to Beyond Storage Service > File Storage and click [Create Instance].
+Use the settings below:

 ItemDescription